lbraglia/res2/README.md

 # Research resources
-A minimal list to boost quality and productivity
+A minimal list to boost quality and productivity.

 ## writing
 - tools: word online